-* American Canary will be incorporated as a 501(c)3 nonprofit.
+* American Canary is federally incorporated as a 501(c)3 nonprofit organization.

 Amanda Zackem is a director, cinematographer and activist.
 She uses film as a tool to explore consciousness, social justice, and raise awareness against exploitative corporate power structures in an effort to restore balance to our planet and all those that live here.
 She directed, shot and edited American Psychosis and has produced feature documentaries on issues of civil disobedience and oil and energy.
 Amanda holds a BA from Ithaca College, a master’s degree from the S.I.
 Newhouse School of Public Communications at Syracuse University.
 She was chosen as a 2018 Blue Mountain Center Artist Residency recipient.